Finnair Experiences - A Reflection of Nordic Quality?

 Finnair used to be a full-inclusive airline.
 Nowadays, the cheapest tickets include only the most necessary services and you have to pay separately for extras.
 This is the trend that almost all traditional airlines in Europe are following and Finnair does not make an exception.
 In Europe, there are not any more real differences between traditional and low-cost airlines.c

 Helsinki Airport is the only hub of Finnair.
 Finnair has long-haul routes from Helsinki to various destinations in Asia and North America.
 In addition to the long-distance routes, Finnair has numerous domestic destinations and routes to all parts of Europe.

 Finnair is advertised to be the fastest connection between Europe and Asia.
-However, the closure of the Russian airspace increased the flight times and consequently, Finnair has suspended many of its Asian routes.
+However, the closure of the Russian airspace increased flight times and consequently, Finnair has suspended many of its Asian routes.
 The strategic destinations seem slowly be moving from Asia to North America.

 Finnair's passion is to create a brand of a high-quality Finnish airline that is a little exotic.
 The airline tries to attract especially passengers connecting in Europe.
-That is why Finnair offers a practical stopover in Helsinki options to let passengers to experience Helsinki on the way to their final destinations.
+That is why Finnair offers a practical stopover in Helsinki options to let passengers experience Helsinki on the way to their final destinations.